nojhamster/osu-parser/README.md

 - put hit objects into an array
 - put events into an array
 - evaluate map difficulty ? (probably too complicated)
+- make it usable in a browser ? (not sure that would be useful)
 - ...

 Feel free to post an issue if you want something else !